Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 #### Jacqueline's Powers and Dominion

-Although Jacqueline Renier has statistics similar to those of a [[/5.
-Mechanics/Bestiary/Humanoid/Wererat.md|wererat]], she assumes her hybrid or rat form only when forced to defend herself or when pushed to the brink of rage.
+Although Jacqueline Renier has statistics similar to those of a [[5.
+Mechanics\Bestiary\Humanoid\Wererat.md|wererat]], she assumes her hybrid or rat form only when forced to defend herself or when pushed to the brink of rage.
 She is rarely without guards, be they members of the Casques Silencieux, wererat bodyguards, or hidden swarms of rats.

 ##### Casques Silencieux

 The Darklord's silent state police guard Chateau Delanuit and enforce her quarantines across Richemulot.
-Rather than the soldiers they appear to be, these troops are [[/5.
-Mechanics/Bestiary/Construct/Animated Armor.md|animated armor]] filled with rats that mindlessly and mercilessly enact Jacqueline Renier's will.
-If a guard is defeated, the armor collapses, releasing a [[/5.
-Mechanics/Bestiary/Beast/Swarm Of Rats.md|swarm of rats]].
+Rather than the soldiers they appear to be, these troops are [[5.
+Mechanics\Bestiary\Construct\Animated Armor.md|animated armor]] filled with rats that mindlessly and mercilessly enact Jacqueline Renier's will.
+If a guard is defeated, the armor collapses, releasing a [[5.
+Mechanics\Bestiary\Beast\Swarm Of Rats.md|swarm of rats]].

 ##### Plague Seasons